Antiderivative: Examples

 In physics, the integration of acceleration yields velocity plus a constant.
 The constant is the initial velocity term that would be lost upon taking the derivative of velocity, because the derivative of a constant term is zero.
 This same pattern applies to further integrations and derivatives of motion (position, velocity, acceleration, and so on).
 Thus, integration produces the relations of acceleration, velocity and displacement:

 Uses and properties

-Antiderivatives can be used to compute definite integrals, using the fundamental theorem of calculus: if F is an antiderivative of the integrable function f over the interval $[a,b]$, then:
+Antiderivatives can be used to compute definite integrals, using the fundamental theorem of calculus: if F is an antiderivative of the continuous function f over the interval $[a,b]$, then:

 Because of this, each of the infinitely many antiderivatives of a given function f may be called the "indefinite integral" of f and written using the integral symbol with no bounds: